 6. Avoid lifting more than you can handle.
 Shoveling snow is hard work and isn’t much fun.
 To get the job done quicker, you may be tempted to lift more snow than you can handle.
 Lifting heavy amounts of snow can cause your blood pressure to rise.
 It’s best to lift smaller amounts of snow or to simply push it.

 7. If you have a snowblower, use it.
 In the past, I’ve used shoveling as my workout routine.
 However, as I mature, I realize it’s best for me and my body to use my snowblower.
 There’s a lot of sidewalk to clear when you live on a corner lot in a city subdivision.

 8. Plan accordingly.
 With today’s technology, meteorologists can identify weather events well in advance.
 Pay attention to the weather forecast for your area and plan accordingly.
 Depending on the amount of snow, you may need to shovel numerous times.
 Rushing to get the job done can lead to injury.
 It’s best to pace yourself.
 The job will get done!

 9. Use good technique.
 If you can push snow, that’s your best option.
 When lifting your shovel, make sure to use your legs.
-Also avoid quick or aggressive movements.
-Trying to quickly toss snow can lead to arm or shoulder injuries.
+Also, avoid quick or aggressive movements.
+Trying to toss snow quickly can lead to arm or shoulder injuries.